A bowl of foods ideal for biohacking

 The benefits of intermittent fasting

 Intermittent fasting (IF) is a dietary approach that alternates between periods of eating and fasting [1].
 The most common methods include fasting for 16 hours and eating within an 8-hour window (16:8) or fasting for 24 hours once or twice a week.
-During the fasting period, only non-caloric drinks like water, tea, or black coffee are typically allowed.
+During the fasting period, only non-caloric drinks like water, black tea, and black coffee are typically allowed

-Intermittent fasting offers a range of health benefits, making it a popular choice for those looking to improve their overall well-being.
+Intermittent fasting may offer a range of health benefits, making it a popular choice for those looking to improve their overall well-being.
 Here are some of the key advantages [3]:

 • Improved blood sugar and insulin sensitivity: IF helps regulate blood sugar levels and reduces insulin resistance, making it easier for the body to use glucose for energy.